akshitasure12/networkx-blogs/per-day updates/27_july.md

     - no community assignment in nodes.
 3. Ensured that they passed test by adding tests to test_get_chunks
 4. Read a bit about pytest.raises on https://docs.pytest.org/en/7.1.x/how-to/assert.html.
+5. Identified pain points in the tests running in Networkx which would need modification.
+6. Documented these updates in the PR.

-End Result: Raised [PR#129](https://github.com/networkx/nx-parallel/pull/129) to tackle community based link prediction algorithms
+End Result: Raised [PR#129](https://github.com/networkx/nx-parallel/pull/129) that adds a test to tackle community based link prediction algorithms

 ### Published bi-weekly blog
 **Duration: [1 hour]**

 - Finalised the blog and added the latest updates to it.